-The Avalon Historical Society welcomes members who support the Society's
+The Avalon Historical Society welcomes contributors who support the Society's

 mission and who would like to contribute to preserving the heritage of Avalon,

 which was incorporated as Borough in 1892.